Shakespeare in Performance at the Royal Academy of Dramatic Art

 The emphasis of this practical program is on learning through the performance of Shakespeare: with work on sonnets, verse scenes, monologues, play projects, and a studio production; as well as classes in Voice, Physical Performance, Speech, Song, Dance, Clown and Armed Combat.
 The combat training you receive at RADA will provide you with a three-year certification from the British Academy of Stage and Screen Combat.

-In addition to your RADA training, spend two days a week taking classes at the University of London’s Senate House.
-While on the University of London campus, you have access to a myriad of resources such as lunch-time concerts, free events, the University’s Student Union and computer labs.
+In addition to your RADA training, you will spend two days a week taking classes at NYU London.
 Housing is mere moments from campus, and London’s incredible culture is at your fingertips.

 ISPEC-UT 1301 | 4 units | Instructor: Richard Williams